John Timmons, Director of Parks and Recreation

 The Florham Park Athletic Foundation is a 501(c)(3) charitable organization that is dedicated to improving and adding recreational locations and activities in the borough.
 Its current goal is to construct the proposed Elm Street Recreation Complex.
 For more information, please contact president Eric Kahn at firstname.lastname@example.org.
 Donations may be mailed to P.O.
 Box 509, Florham Park, NJ 07932.

-On 19 acres of uplands, Florham Park Borough has created the new Elm Street Park with surfaces and amenities for baseball, softball, soccer, lacrosse, football, cheerleading, basketball, passive recreation, dog-walking, and playground equipment.
+On 19 acres of uplands, Florham Park Borough has created the new Volunteers Park with surfaces and amenities for baseball, softball, soccer, lacrosse, football, cheerleading, basketball, passive recreation, dog-walking, and playground equipment.
 A Concession building has been completed as well.
 The first-ever artificial turf field in the Borough enthusiastically opened for organized, permitted use by F.P.
 Soccer Association, FP/EH Football Club, and FP Cheerleaders in a ceremony attended by 750+ people on September 5, 2014 for the Fall 2014 season.
-The new Elm Street Park is designed to supplement, not replace, the existing fields throughout the Borough.
-Grass fields are anticipated to open as soon as grass has grown/rooted to a point that can tolerate the demands of sports play.
+The new Volunteer Park is designed to supplement, not replace, the existing fields throughout the Borough.

 Click HERE for the Artificial Turf Usage Policy